meelgroup/bosphorus/README.md

 Bosphorus is an ANF simplification and solving tool.
 It takes as input an ANF over GF(2) and can simplify it and also solve it.
 As a plus, it can also take in a CNF, convert it to ANF, simplify it, then either give a (hopefully simplified) CNF, an ANF, or can run a SAT solver directly and solve it.
 It uses the following systems: CryptoMiniSat, espresso, M4RI and PolyBoRi.

-If you use Bosphorus, please cite the following papers: [DATE19](https://www.comp.nus.edu.sg/~meel/bib/CSCM19.bib).
-The system was published in DATE 2019, see [PDF](https://www.comp.nus.edu.sg/~meel/Papers/date-cscm19.pdf) here.
+If you use Bosphorus, please cite our [paper](https://www.comp.nus.edu.sg/~meel/Papers/date-cscm19.pdf) [bibtex](https://www.comp.nus.edu.sg/~meel/bib/CSCM19.bib) published in DATE 2019.

 # Usage
 Suppose we have a system of 2 equations: